proustibat/grower-js/README.md

 ========
 > A simple boilerplate for frontend developers for building modular web apps or sites with Node.js, Bower, RequireJS (amd) and Grunt.

-#### Include all dependencies
-* **Npm** is the tool provided with Node.JS.
-It is used to get tools and frameworks while automatically resolving their dependencies via the package.json file.
-* **Bower** simplify dependency management.
-It's a package manager for frontend libraries which are listed in a bower.json file.

-#### Workflow Automation
-* **Grunt** is a task runner.
-It can be set to automatically load plugins.
-Those tasks combine and minify javaScript files; check code for errors; compile SASS to CSS.
-* **Grower-JS** can run essential tasks for a frontend developer : watch changed files to rerun automatically tasks, run build task to generate files to deploy,  check code quality with jsHint and analyze code complexity to get a better maintainability.

-#### Flexibility
-* A config.json file allows to change most of paths and folders either for the architecture in source files or for the generated files.
-* Easily customizable: can integrate lots of libraries which can be installed with Bower tool or manually added in a vendors directory.
-By default, it includes jQuery and Underscore.js, which could be uninstalled if those aren't necessary.
-* No framework, no skeleton.
-The core app hasn't to follow the rules of a base structure.
-All types of sites or web app can be developed from this kickstarter.

 ## Table of Contents
 *[DocToc](http://doctoc.herokuapp.com/)*